cdelorme/serial/readme.md

 - demonstrate a minimalistic serialization implementation in go
 - compare performance & efficiency of `encoding/gob` vs minimalistic serialization implementation
-- identify deficiencies that could be surmounted with extra effort
+- identify problems that could be surmounted with extra effort

 ## implementation